DJ Trevi

 Treavor Alvarado (born June 27, 1990), better known by his stage name DJ Trevi and under other pseudonyms such as Martin Treavor, is a Mexican-American DJ and ex reality show personality, and actor.
 Alvarado's main focus has been music production, composing for other artists, and writing content for I Love To Rave Epic.
 Alvarado appeared in the independent film Left at the Rio Grande and 12 Corazones, the second season of Telemundo's long-running reality television series.
 He made his Spanish prime-time TV debut on the third season of Cuatro's reality series First Dates.

 His first single, "Love", scored him his first top ten.
 It peaked at number 9 on MTV Jango Radio Airplay.

 In 2012 his debut album EP, Apocalypse 2012, was released on CS Recordings.

-In 2014"No Way Out" was released and was nominated for Best Dance/Electronic Single of the Year at the 23rd Annual L.A.
+In 2014"No Way Out" was released on MTV Artist and was nominated for Best Dance/Electronic Single of the Year at the 23rd Annual L.A.
 Music Awards.